JakeDluhy/ember-boilerplate/README.md

 ## Deploying

 In order to deploy the app.
 First follow the setup at the [node-boilerplate](https://github.com/JakeDluhy/node-boilerplate) app.
-This details how to deploy the application assets to Amazon S3 and the index.html to Redis as per the [lightning deploy strategy]().
+This details how to deploy the application assets to Amazon S3 and the index.html to Postgres (or Redis) as per the [lightning deploy strategy]().

 What this means is once this setup is complete, a simple `ember deploy 'prod'` followed by `ember deploy:activate prod --revision={revision hash}` to activate the current deploy